-Extreme Weather · Infrastructure Resilience · Machine Learning
+Physical Climate Risk · Extreme Weather · Infrastructure Resilience

-I am a Principal Member of the Technical Staff at Sandia National Laboratories.
-My research sits at the intersection of extreme weather and critical infrastructure.
-I quantify how extreme events (e.g., hurricanes, wildfires, droughts, and compound hazards) disrupt energy, water, and agricultural systems.
-I build the models that help planners and operators prepare for them.
+I am a Principal Member of the Technical Staff at Sandia National Laboratories, working at the intersection of extreme weather, physical climate risk, and critical infrastructure.
+I quantify how extreme events (e.g., hurricanes, wildfires, drought, heat, flooding, and compound hazards) disrupt energy, water, and agricultural systems.
+I build models that help planners, operators, asset owners, and risk decision-makers prepare for those risks.

 What I Do:

-- Develop machine learning and statistical methods for hazard and impact modeling, including reservoir computing for sub-seasonal drought forecasting
+- Develop reservoir computing methods for sub-seasonal drought forecasting

-- Lead multi-institution research projects connecting government, industry, and academic partners
+- Lead multi-institution projects across government, industry, and academic partners

-- Mentor postdocs, graduate students, and undergraduates in hazard modeling and data-driven risk analysis
+- Mentor postdocs, graduate students, and undergraduates in hazard modeling and climate risk analysis

 Research Impact & Recognition:

-- 43 peer reviewed publications across the energy, water, and food sectors
+- 44 peer-reviewed publications, including 11 first-authored papers, across the energy, water, and food sectors

 - $3.9M in directly managed research funding